NIC619/test-dev-foundry/frontend/README.md

 - **Deployment Tracking**: Stores deployed contract addresses in localStorage
 - **Explorer Links**: Success messages include direct links to view the deployment transaction on the blockchain explorer

+## SimpleDelegateContract Deployment

+The application includes a SimpleDelegateContract deployment feature for EIP-7702 gasless transfers:

+- **Automatic Detection**: Checks if the contract is already deployed at the default address
+- **Smart Deployment**: Only allows deployment if the contract doesn't exist
+- **Account Selection**: Choose which account (relayer/user) to deploy from
+- **Deployment Tracking**: Stores deployed contract addresses in localStorage
+- **Explorer Links**: Success messages include direct links to view the deployment transaction on the blockchain explorer

+The SimpleDelegateContract enables EIP-7702 gasless transfers by:
+- Allowing users to delegate execution authority
+- Enabling relayers to execute transactions on behalf of users
+- Supporting batch transaction execution

 The ERC20Mintable contract includes:
 - Standard ERC20 functionality (transfer, approve, etc.)
 - Public minting (anyone can mint tokens)